Exporting dairy products to the European Union

 Microbiological testing requirements

-All products produced at export registered establishments must meet the microbiological limits specified by the Australia New Zealand Food Standards Code, and in accordance with the company requirements documented in the approved arrangement (AA).
+All products produced at export registered establishments must as a minimum meet the microbiological limits specified by the Australia New Zealand Food Standards Code, and in accordance with the company requirements documented in the approved arrangement (AA).

-The EU requires additional testing for specified dairy products.
+The EU requires additional testing for some specified dairy products.
+See table below;

 Additional testing required by the EU for specified dairy products.